aspittel/coding-cheat-sheets/sorting/mergesort.md

 # Merge Sort

 Merge sorting is usually more efficient than bubble sorting unless the array is pre-sorted.
 It always has O(n log(n)) complexity.
-The algorithm involves using devide and conquer recursion to a split an array until it consists of many arrays with lengths of one.
-It then merges those sub-arrays back together incrementally.
+The algorithm involves using divide and conquer recursion to a split an array until it consists of many arrays with lengths of one.
+It then merges those sub-arrays back together incrementally, moving the smallest number to the far left and the largest to the far left.

 ## [Sample Code](https://github.com/aspittel/coding_problems/blob/master/sorting/merge_sort.py)
 ```python